 The Kūkulu Kauhale Method

 Make it personal and find what works for you!
 Malu likes to read scanned copies of old newspapers that were written by Native Hawaiians from the 1830's to the 1940's.
 Shoot me!
 I would rather not do something so tedious.
-I like to talk to people and if I have to read, I read Harry Potter a me ka Pōhaku Akeakamai.
-It should be interesting and fun so figure out how to make it that way.
+I like to listen to "Ka Leo Hawai'i" and talk to people.

 The best place to practice and make mistakes is in the family.
 Close friends count as family too.
 Decide with them how much Hawaiian youʻre going to use and then hold one another to that.
 Malu and I set the goal about a year ago to only speak Hawaiian to the kids and to one another while the kids are awake and then if theyʻre asleep we can speak English.
 We've gotten closer and closer to this goal and now, if I ever start a sentence in English now, Malu will make a stink face and pretend like he doesnʻt hear me.
 Itʻs pretty irritating, but it works.